 In our casa classrooms, children are exposed to a variety of Practical Life activities.
 Children have the opportunity to choose tasks that they see as part of their daily routine at home.
-Practical Life activities develop concentration, fine motor skills, order, confidence and independence.
+Practical Life activities develop concentration, fine motor skills, order, confidence, and independence.
 Each of these skills is taught through specific exercises and provides the child with the freedom they need in order to work at their own individual pace and interest.

 “What the hand does the mind will remember”.

 Sensorial activities are those which refine the five senses – tactile, visual, auditory, olfactory, and gustatory senses.
-Sensorial materials help children classify and distinguish differences in size, texture, weight, sound, shape, taste and colour.
+Sensorial materials help children classify and distinguish differences in size, texture, weight, sound, shape, taste, and colour.
 Each of the five senses is engaged by a specific sensorial material.
-Sensorial materials satisfy a children’s instinctive desire to touch, taste and smell the world around them.
+Sensorial materials satisfy a children’s instinctive desire to touch, taste, and smell the world around them.

 “No one but a child can learn to perfect as many languages as he hears spoken.”

 F 4 T French Montessori offers an immersive French learning environment.
-This program is for Francophone families and families who endeavour to offer a rich French education for their children.
+This program is for Francophone families and families who endeavor to offer a rich French education for their children.
 Our curriculum is designed to promote fluency in French.
 Children will also have the benefit of learning about French culture and traditions giving them a global perspective of the world.
 Language will be taught using the Montessori method.